cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Allowing for separate private key generation and handling also introduces a risk of inappropriate key reuse and cross-protocol attacks.
-A given key pair MUST never be used in both a hybrid KEM and with a non-hybrid algorithm.
+A given key pair MUST NOT be used in both a hybrid KEM and a non-hybrid algorithm.
 A pair of key pairs generated for a hybrid algorithm MUST only be used with that hybrid algorithm, not separately with their component algorithms.
 Likewise, key pairs generated outside of the context of a hybrid KEM MUST NOT